itshosted/webutils/encrypt/README.md

 func DecryptBase64(enc string, iv string, in string, out interface{}) error
 ```

 This code is used in the session-package to support client-side cookies.
+Have a
+peek there for an example implementation. https://github.com/xsnews/webutils/tree/master/session

 ```
 import (